yangshun/tech-interview-handbook/contents/star-format.md

 Through the above, experienced interviewers can extract the following qualities from the mentioned behaviors.

-- **Empathy** - Empathize with both roles and made sure to understand each individuals’ reasons
+- **Empathy** - Empathize with both roles and made sure to understand each individuals' reasons
 - **Willingness** - to wear multiple hats: Picked up the role of the designer and came up with wireframes
 - **Project management** - Able to unblock the project by changing approaches midway to great effectiveness
 - **Conflict management** - Explain to parties involved in conflict and make sure no hard feelings remain